gemseo/gemseo/doc_src/source/software/installation.rst

 You may install `Anaconda`_
 and `learn`_ how to use it.

+.. _environment:

 Environment
 -----------

+This step is optional
+and only required on Windows or for Python 2.7.

+Download :download:`this file <../../../environment-py3.yml>`
-Create an anaconda environment for |g| with:
+and create an anaconda environment for |g| with

 .. code-block:: console

     conda env create -f environment-py3.yml

 This will install Python 3.8
-and all the |g| dependencies on any platform
-(Linux, Windows, MacOS) in an environment named *gemseo*.
+and minimum common set of |g| dependencies on any platform (Linux, Windows, MacOS) in an environment named *gemseo*.
-You may edit :file:`environment-py3.yml` to change the environment name or the python version (3.6, 3.7 or 3.8).
+You may edit :file:`environment-py3.yml` to change the environment name or the Python version (3.6, 3.7 or 3.8).

-For python 2, use :file:`environment-py2.yml`.
+For Python 2, use :download:`this file <../../../environment-py2.yml>`.

 Then,
 activate this environment with: